 The purpose of this program is to prepare students for entry level employment as an automotive technician.
-This program reflects a building-block approach from simple to complex and includes theory, diagnosis, repair and maintenance of automobiles, including late model vehicles with electronic systems.
+This program of study will include theory, diagnosis, repair, overhaul and maintenance of automobiles.
 Emphasis is placed on operational theory, practical skills and accepted shop procedures.